-A new study in collaboration with the Laboratory of the University of Kentucky Markeyskogo Cancer Center shows that one subtype of non-small cell cancer, in some cases, genetic lung turns into another.
+A new study in collaboration with the Laboratory of the University of Kentucky Markeyskogo Cancer Center shows that in some cases, one genetic subtype of non-small cell lung cancer is transformed into another.

 Published in Nature Communications study showed that adenocarcinoma cells change to squamous due to reorganization of the DNA in a particular way.
 Starting with a mouse model of lung cancer, scientists have confirmed genetics, comparing it to the human lung tumor adenoskamoznoy - genetics identical, including the activation of an oncogene KRAS.
 Next, the research team used tests transplant, to demonstrate that installed adenocarcinoma tumors can skip to the squamous cell carcinoma of the lung in mice.